 The Omega Speedmaster Professional Quartz LCD models are also interesting for those who are into buying Speedmaster watches.
 Perhaps not an everyday wearable piece, but certainly interesting to own.

 Although there are a couple more Speedmaster watches that are probably worth mentioning here, these are the models that fetch most request per e-mail.
 Let me know if you are missing any other specific collections here.

 This first part of our Speedmaster Buyer’s Guide gives you an introduction to several important Speedmaster models.
-I emphasized on the ‘Moonwatch’ models a bit more than on the other Speedmaster families.
-However, let me know if there is a need for more information on certain other pieces (like the Speedsonic for example) and I will add them too.
+I emphasized the ‘Moonwatch’ models a bit more than on the other Speedmaster families.
+For specific Speedmaster price guidelines, also make sure to visit Speedmaster101.com.

 *This article was published first on August 5th 2014 and updated with new information and images.